rgeraldes24/hyperion/docs/examples/blind-auction.rst

 the bidding period.

 Another challenge is how to make the auction **binding and blind** at the same
-time: The only way to prevent the bidder from just not sending the ZND after they won the auction is to make them send it together with the bid.
+time: The only way to prevent the bidder from just not sending the Zond after they won the auction is to make them send it together with the bid.
 Since value transfers cannot be blinded in Ethereum, anyone can see the value.